Red Light Therapy and Skin Health in Traditional Chinese Medicine

 Illuminating Beauty: Red Light Therapy for Healthy Glowing Skin and Its TCM Connection

 In the quest for flawless, radiant skin, many are turning to innovative methods that go beyond traditional skincare routines.
 One such method that I love to combine with my skincare routine and Traditional Chinese Medicine techniques ( such as facial acupuncture and facial guasha) is Red Light Therapy (RLT), hailed for its ability to rejuvenate skin cells and promote a healthy, glowing complexion.
-But what exactly is RLT, and how does it intersect with the principles of Traditional Chinese Medicine (TCM) to enhance skin health?
+But what exactly is RLT, and how does it intersect with Traditional Chinese Medicine (TCM) principles to enhance skin health?

 Understanding Red Light Therapy (RLT)